brookmg/brookmg/README.md

 ### ሰላም, Brook Here 👋🏾

 Nice to meet you.
 My name is Brook Mezgebu.
-I am a student.
-Software Engineer by ♥ 👨🏾‍💻.
+I am Software Engineer by ♥ 👨🏾‍💻.
 Currently I'm working on Android and all things related.
 I'm based in 🇪🇹

 <a href="https://github.com/brookmg">